 Nate Quarry recently ranted about this after reports came out about the UFC instituting fighter uniforms which would reportedly impact fighter sponsorship deals.
-Quarry, who had his back surgery paid for by the UFC and was turned ..click here to read more
+Quarry, who had his back surgery paid for by the UFC and ..click here to read more

 dana white, Nate Quarry

 With Anderson Silva and GSP on the sidelines, the UFC will need to count on new stars to fill those big fight slots this year.
 Unfortunately an early look at 2014 exposes a dull year and one of the most turbulent periods of the Zuffa era.